 Regarding the second attitude, respect, one also doesn’t need repeated poking in the ribs to get that the sun will burn you.
 Past peoples, our ancestors, always knew this.
 And all these generations of bipeds had their own ways to deal with the sun.
 It could be called common-sense.
 And there’s no pressing need to go deep into that either.
 For we all either instinctually know, or could somehow find out, what helpful, reasonable practices we could embrace to have a common-sense relationship with the sun.
 And for the most part, it wouldn’t include slathering toxic, persistent, carcinogenic chemicals on this magical, miraculous, but highly porous organ of our body called the skin.

 I’ve been making sun lotions for my family for many years (affectionately known as “Uncle Shannon’s Sun Mustard”).
 In all that time, I’ve been trying to understand the relationship between sun and skin.
 For me, it’s helpful to see that the body is an eating system.
 It eats to survive and thrive.
 The body eats food, it eats water, it eats air, and it also eats, on another dimension, a form of food that might be called spirit or maybe holy-unifying-impressions.
 But for our conversation here, we should know that the body also eats a principle type of food that takes the manifestation of healing, balancing photons.
-Photons are also known as sunlight.
+These particular photons are also known as sunlight.
 These photons contain source life force which provide vital energy and what might be called instructions for all life processes.
 These ‘instructions’ also contain what might be called ‘reset’ influences that help us maintain health and homeostasis in the face of the many pressures we must confront.
 Considering this gift of the blessings bestowed to us from this solar food, we could find that gratitude and respect would become our natural, default posture.

 However, in our human life, it’s always been known that over-eating is unhealthy.
 I heard a Sufi story once where a visitor to a small village could find no doctor.
 When asking the mullah about this, the holy-man responded, “Oh, we don’t overeat in this village!”
 And so it is with the sun.
 One way of not overeating the sun is to modulate the rays as they envelop and enfold the skin.
 And it turns out that this is what plants do.
 Every leaf, every fruit, every flower that ever grew, in any location, has ways to modulate solar exposure encoded in its very organizational make-up.
 Think of the photo-chemical composition of those plants that grow at very high elevations where solar radiation is extremely high.
 Why do they just not shrivel and burn up?
 It is this grand Intelligence of nature that we can enlist in our attempt to have a grateful, but respectful, relationship to the sun.